ashish60808/CKAD/QuestionSet1.md

 > ``The DevOps team would like to get the list of all Namespaces in the cluster.
 Get the list and save it to /opt/course/1/namespace.

-Create a single Pod of image httpd:2.4.41-alpine in Namespace default.
-The Pod should be named pod1 and the container should be named pod1-container.``
+> ``Create a single Pod of image httpd:2.4.41-alpine in Namespace default.
+The Pod should be named pod1 and the container should be named pod1-container.

-> ``Your manager would like to run a command manually on occasion to output the status of that exact Pod.
+Your manager would like to run a command manually on occasion to output the status of that exact Pod.
 Please write a command that does this into /opt/course/2/pod1-status-command.sh.
 The command should use kubectl.``

 > ``Team Neptune needs a Job template located at /opt/course/3/job.yaml.
 This Job should run image busybox:1.31.0 and execute sleep 2 && echo done.
 It should be in namespace neptune, run a total of 3 times and should execute 2 runs in parallel.
 Start the Job and check its history.
 Each pod created by the Job should have the label id: awesome-job.
 The job should be named neb-new-job and the container neb-new-job-container.``

 > ``Team Mercury asked you to perform some operations using Helm, all in Namespace mercury:
-Delete release internal-issue-report-apiv1
+1. Delete release internal-issue-report-apiv1
-Upgrade release internal-issue-report-apiv2 to any newer version of chart bitnami/nginx available Install a new release internal-issue-report-apache of chart bitnami/apache.
-The Deployment should have two replicas, set these via Helm-values during install``
+2. Upgrade release internal-issue-report-apiv2 to any newer version of chart bitnami/nginx available
+3. Install a new release internal-issue-report-apache of chart bitnami/apache.
+The Deployment should have two replicas, set these via Helm-values during install.

-> ``There seems to be a broken release, stuck in pending-install state.
-Find it and delete it Team Neptune has its own ServiceAccount named neptune-sa-v2 in Namespace neptune.
+4. There seems to be a broken release, stuck in pending-install state.
+Find it and delete it``

+> ``Team Neptune has its own ServiceAccount named neptune-sa-v2 in Namespace neptune.
 A coworker needs the token from the Secret that belongs to that ServiceAccount.
 Write the base64 decoded token to file /opt/course/5/token.``

 > ``Create a single Pod named pod6 in Namespace default of image busybox:1.31.0.
 The Pod should have a readiness-probe executing cat /tmp/ready.
 It should initially wait 5 and periodically wait 10 seconds.
 This will set the container ready only if the file /tmp/ready exists.
 The Pod should run the command touch /tmp/ready && sleep 1d, which will create the necessary file to be ready and then idles.
 Create the Pod and confirm it starts.``